-It is the role of school staff members to reassure and support a child or young person who makes a disclosure of abuse.
-However, school staff members should never promise to keep any disclosures confidential as all disclosures of abuse must be reported.
+It is the role of Our Lady Star of the Sea School staff members to reassure and support a child or young person who makes a disclosure of abuse.
+However, school staff members should never promise to keep any disclosures confidential, as all disclosures of abuse must be reported.

-The role of school staff remains the same if disclosures are made by a parent/carer or a sibling, or if disclosures involve family violence.
+The role of Our Lady Star of the Sea School staff remains the same if disclosures are made by a parent/carer or a sibling, or if disclosures involve family violence.

-For strategies on how to manage a disclosure, refer to Protect: Identifying and Responding to All Forms of Abuse in Victorian Schools.
+For strategies on how to manage a disclosure, refer to PROTECT: Identifying and Responding to All Forms of Abuse in Victorian Schools.

-3.2 The Four Critical Actions
+The Four Critical Actions